dakling/jax-spectral-dns/README.md

 condition according to linear stability analysis for $\text{Re}=600$ and $T=2$ as well as for $\text{Re}=3000$ and $T=15$.
 In both cases, $\alpha=1$ and $\beta=0$.
-In both cases, the growth rates of the DNS (using a linearized operator) match very closely with the expected results.
+In both cases, the growth rates of the DNS (using a linearised operator) match very closely with the expected results.

 This image shows a time study, where simulations with optimal initial conditions for different time horizons are run and compared with the data taken from Reddy